-Although cutting open your deformed foot probably sounds about as appealing as a night swim in shark-infested waters, today, experienced doctors combined with medical developments have made it a much less terrifying ordeal.
+Although cutting open your deformed foot sounds scary, today, experienced doctors combined with medical developments have made it a much less terrifying ordeal.

-It’s generally a very safe procedure.
-Risks will include surgical and anaesthetic risks, usually only between 1-2%.
+It is generally a very safe procedure.
+Risks will include surgical and anaesthetic risks, which are usually only between 1-2%.

 Pain is very subjective.
-There are, however, ways to attempt reducing discomfort/pain.
+There are, however, ways to attempt reducing discomfort and pain.

 Example of an open scar: